 How many fans does your grow tent need?

-I run a single clip fan atop the canopy, and two medium floor fans below.
-This provides a gentle rustle to all four plants in my 4’x4′ foot grow tent.
+Two fans is ideal for midsize tents such as 4×4.
+You can run a single clip fan atop the canopy, and a medium floor fan below.
+This provides a gentle rustle to all four plants in a 4×4 grow tent.

 Safely installing fans in grow tents

-Always make sure your fan cord loops lower than the bottom of your fan before your run it up to exit the opening on the side of your tent.
-Since water is somewhat sticky it will follow the cord to the lowest point upon contact, and adding a dip in the cord will run the water off before it reaches the fan which is quite preferable than into the fan unit itself.
+Always make sure your fan cord droops lower than the bottom of your fan before you run it up to exit the opening on the side of your tent.
+Since water will follow the cord to the lowest point upon contact, and adding a dip in the cord will run the water off before it reaches the fan electronics (which is quite preferable than running it into the running fan unit).

-Use a GFCI outlet to run electricity into your tent, similar to what is used in bathrooms.
+Always use a grounded GFCI outlet to run electricity into your tent, similar to what is used in bathrooms.
 That way you can avoid getting fried in the wrong way from your marijuana grow.

 There are lots of considerations when planning for proper air circulation in marijuana grow tents and grow rooms.
+Grow tent fans should be set up so that your tent doesn’t develop areas of stagnant air or excessive moisture.
 By following these steps you’ll help create optimum growing conditions for your plants, and you’ll be rewarded with a bountiful harvest of dank, high quality buds with maximum potency.